nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The system should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. The system should be able to hold up to 1000 persons without noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed (60 wpm) for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using keyboard commands than using the mouse.
+3. A user with an above-average typing speed (approximately 60 words per minute) for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using keyboard commands than using the mouse.
-4. The system should return a response to commands that are input by the user within 3 seconds.
+4. The system should return a response to commands that the user inputs within 3 seconds.
 5. The codebase should be compliant with KnottyPlanners architecture and logic to facilitate easier testing and debugging.
 6. The system should be operational and responsive 24/7.

 ### Glossary

 * **Contact:** An individual or organization associated with wedding planning, such as a client or vendor.
-* **Job:** Role of a person during the weddings, e.g., caterers, florists, or photographer.
+* **Job:** Role of a person during the weddings, e.g., caterers, florists, or photographers.
 * **Tag:** Refers to a wedding tag, a label assigned to a contact to associate them with a specific wedding event, can be assigned to multiple contacts involved in the same wedding event.
 * **AddressBook:** The main data model that represents the collection of all 'Person' objects within KnottyPlanners.